Sleepover (film): Plot

-After the dance, Julie and Steve are about to kiss when Ren notifies her that Gabby is headed home.
-The girls run home where Julie drops the crown, and pretend to be sleeping just as Julie's parents check on them.
+After the dance, Julie and Steve are about to kiss when Ren calls and notifies her that Gabby is headed home.
+The girls drive home where Julie drops the crown.
+They make it home at the same time as Gabby and narrowly miss being caught sneaking in.
+They pretend to be sleeping just as Julie's parents check on them.
 The next morning at breakfast, Gabby confronts her asking "exactly" what they did last night, showing Julie the scarf she had dropped in the Cosmo club.
 Surprisingly, she is not mad but confesses her amazement at how fast Julie is maturing.
-After she says goodbye to her friends, Julie finds Steve waiting inside her tree fort with her lost crown, where the two begin kissing passionately.
-The film ends with a scene of Staci and her friends, now in high school, eating their lunch by the school dumpsters among the trash and the social rejects.
+After she says goodbye to her friends, Julie finds Steve waiting inside her tree fort with her lost crown, where the two finally share a kiss.
+Finally, Staci and her friends are in high school, and are eating their lunch by the school dumpsters among the trash and the social rejects.